COM673/tools/setup.md

-# Introduction
+# Setup your Dev Environment
 Please setup your device in advance of the class if you can.

 ## Before you start installing anything - backup
 Backup everything on your device.
 Ideally, always store important documents and user files on a secure cloud service like OneDrive.
 As a student, you have free access to cloud storage.
 Most people only learn to backup when they suffer catastrophic, unrecoverable data loss.
 Don’t let that happen to you, backup everything now.

 ## Installation Options
 You can research and examine every piece of software listed below and decide where and how you want to install it.